 Many of the saints revered during the era of the Knights Templar (12th and 13th centuries) were removed from the liturgical calendar in the sweeping reforms of the Catholic Church in the 1960s.
-Up to 40 saints were no longer to have their own saints days.
-Now some argue on the web that this doesn’t mean they have been de-sainted but they’re certainly not encouraged.
+Up to 93 saints were no longer to have their own saints days.

 Amusingly, the number of virgins over the centuries increased from eleven to eleven thousand!
 And even as high as 70,000!!
 Quite how they all fitted on the boat or boats is anybody’s guess.
 Still, even if the story sounds totally far fetched, it inspired the founding of the Ursuline order of nuns and Christopher Columbus named a group of islands in the Caribbean after this saint and her followers – the Virgin Islands.
 But all this was not enough to save her from the cull of saints initiated by Pope Paul VI and the Second Vatican Council in the 1960s.